lucas-rudek/weather_app/README.md

 ## Getting Started

 This project has made with Codesandbox for rapidly web development.
 If you want to use without it, just clone and install dependencies with node and npm.
+You can check the project online on: https://weather-app-beige-eight.vercel.app/

 ## Roadmap